Notice an historical site or museum in Virginia missing from this list? Click here to add a location to this listing.

 The Hook-Powell-Moorman Farm's history parallels that of Franklin County and the events that buffeted it in the 18th and 19th centuries.
 The oldest part of the home and a general store were constructed by Scottish immigrant merchant John Hook who mov...
 Read More

-Built around 1855 as a two-story, late-Federal-style dwelling, Hopefield— originally, Brick House Place—was purchased in 1923 by Col. Robert Rollins Wallach, a cavalry veteran of Teddy Roosevelt's Rough Riders, and by his wife, Feroline Perkins.
-Wall...
+Built around 1855 as a two-story, late-Federal-style dwelling, Hopefield— originally, Brick House Place—was purchased in 1923 by Col. Robert Rollins Wallach, a cavalry veteran of Teddy Roosevelt's Rough Riders, and by his wife, Feroline Perkins. ...
 Read More

 An elegant component of Downtown Danville's central business district, this Neo-Adamesque high-rise building was built in 1927 to house the city's leading hostelry.
 The structure is representative of the wave of finely appointed, thoroughly modern ho...
 Read More